aws-solutions/performance-dashboard-on-aws/README.md

 To access additional details on the system's features and workflows, please view the [user guide](docs/user-guide.pdf).

+## Collection of Anonymous Operational Metrics

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/performance-dashboard-on-aws/overview.html).

 ## Getting Started

 ### Launch Solution